dirvine/myweepal/README.md

 # MyWeePal 2.0 🤖

+## CURRENTLY EXPERIMENTAL - NOT USABLE FOR PRODUCTION YET !!!

 **Local Conversational Life-Story AI with Multi-User Support for Apple Silicon**

 MyWeePal is a privacy-focused, locally-running AI assistant that conducts empathetic interviews to capture and preserve life stories.
 Now with **speaker recognition** and **personalized memories** for multiple users.
 Built specifically for Apple Silicon Macs using MLX framework for optimal performance.